trashbirdecology/luisdva.github.io/about/index.md

 ## This site
 Welcome to my personal research page.
 I'll be using this site for news, updates on research articles, R code, and blog posts.
 The layout and design are work in progress, as I slowly learn more about Git, Markdown and Jekyll.
+I often share the R-related posts on [R Weekly](https://rweekly.org).

 ## Research